SPJJ-Software/the-visual-guide-to-programming/README.md

-# The Visual Guide to Programming
+# The Visual Guide to Programming Interactive Animated eBook

 - Co-authoring a full-spectrum visual learning guide, unlocking the depths of accelerated software engineering principles, for enhanced comprehension and universal accessibility for learners.